R v Hinks: Facts

-In 1996 Miss Hinks was friendly with a 53-year-old man, John Dolphin, who was of limited intelligence.
-She was his main carer.
-During 1996 Mr Dolphin withdrew around £60,000 from his building society account, which was deposited in Miss Hinks's account.
-In 1997 Hinks was charged with theft.
+In 1996, 38-year-old Karen Maria Hinks was friendly with 53-year-old John Dolphin, who was of limited intelligence.
+His IQ was assessed in the range of 70 to 80.
+Hinks described herself as his main carer.
+Between April-November 1996 Dolphin withdrew £300 from his building society account almost every day, totalling around £60,000, which was deposited into Hinks' account.
+Consequently he lost most of his savings.
+In 1997 Hinks was charged with six counts of theft and one count of false accounting.

-During the trial, Mr Dolphin was described as being naïve and trusting and having no idea of the value of his assets or the ability to calculate their value.
-However, it was said that he would be capable of making a gift and understood the concept of ownership.
-Mr Dolphin was capable of making the decision to divest himself of money, but it was unlikely that he could make this decision alone.
-The defendant's argument was that the moneys were a gift from Mr Dolphin to Hinks, and that given that the title in the moneys had passed to her, there could be no theft.
+During the trial, Dolphin was professionally evaluated as being naïve and trusting and having no idea of the value of his assets or the ability to calculate their value.
+However, it was acknowledged that he would be capable of making a gift and understood the concept of ownership.
+Dolphin was also found to be capable of making the decision to divest himself of money, but it was considered unlikely that he could make this decision alone.
+Notably, staff of the building society claimed in evidence that Hinks would do the majority of the talking during the withdrawals and would interrupt Dolphin if he tried to speak.
+Police gave further evidence that Hinks denied having any money from Dolphin except for one cheque which she described as a loan.

+The defendant's argument was that the moneys were a gift from Dolphin, and that given that the title in the moneys had passed to her, there could be no theft.

+In his summing up, Judge Warner directed the jury that they had to determine whether Hinks had dishonestly appropriated the money.
+Dishonesty was defined as per the Ghosh test which was applicable at the time.
+The judge highlighted that if the jury were to accept that the money was a gift, they must consider whether an ordinary person would view acceptance of the gift as dishonest and whether Hinks knew that an ordinary person would view her acceptance of the gift as dishonest.

+On November 11 1997, at Wolverhampton Crown Court, Hinks was convicted of five counts of theft, and pleaded guilty to false accounting.
+She was sentenced to 18 months imprisonment concurrently on each count of theft and six months concurrently on the count of false accounting, furthermore she was ordered to pay £19,000 compensation to Dolphin.

-She appealed to the Court of Appeal on the grounds, inter alia, that since she acquired a perfectly valid gift, there could not be an appropriation.
+She appealed to the Court of Appeal on the grounds, among other things, that since she acquired a perfectly valid gift, there could not be an appropriation.
 The Court of Appeal rejected this ground of appeal, stating that the fact there has been made a valid gift is irrelevant to the question of whether there has been an appropriation.
 Indeed, it held that a gift may be evidence of an appropriation.
 Rose LJ gave the following reasons: